openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the top-left coordinates of the ofRectangle.
+Get the top-left coordinates of the ofRectangle as glm::vec3.

 See also: getMin()